pauliejes/SandboxDocs/docs/graphics.md

 `Near` - the near clip plane.
 Objects nearer than this will not be shown.
 Clip planes are used primarily to focus the depth buffer resolution around the area of interest in a scene.
 A full discussion of this topic is out of scope for this article.
 Just please note that you may see some visual artifacts if the near is set too low, or the far too high.

 `Far` - the far clip plane.
 Objects farther than this will not be shown.

+## Sharing the Camera View

+Sometimes, it may be useful to allow other users to see the same view that you see, even if you are in the default Editor Camera.
+Normally, the Editor Camera is independent, and not replicated by the system to other users.
+This allow each user to work in a different part of the scene.

+When you share your camera view, other users will have their Editor Camera updated to see exactly the view you see.

+To share your camera view, use the drop down menu.
+Choose `Cameras` > `Share Camera View`.
+Click OK at the prompt.
+Each user in the world will be asked if they would like to receive the camera view, and also must accept.

+To disable the camera sharing, click the same menu item (`Cameras` > `Share Camera View`) again.
+Click OK at the prompt.

+!!! note:
+	Both users must activate the default camera.
+Other cameras are always synchronized.

 # Primitives